Appointment of Director Appointment of Director

 The director is an individual chosen by the shareholders of the company for managing the company affairs in accordance with the Memorandum of Association (MOA) and Articles of Association (AOA).

 Any person above 21 years can be appointed as a director of a company.
 The AOA of a company should provide for appointment of a director.
-The procedure for appointment of a director is discussed under the Companies Act, 2013, which provides that a company must follow the prescribed procedure.
+The procedure for appointment of directors is discussed under the Companies Act, 2013, which provides that a company must follow the prescribed procedure.
 A private company shall have at least two directors.
 However, the total number of directors cannot exceed fifteen.

 Step 1: Ensure Eligibility and Qualifications

 Complying with the Companies Act, 2013, the AOA of the company should be checked before appointing a director.
 AOA must have a provision for the appointment or addition of a director.
-In case no such provision is incorporated in the AOA for the appointment of a director, then AOA be amended having a provision for the appointment of additional directors.
+In case no such provision is incorporated in the AOA for the appointment of directors, then AOA be amended having a provision for the appointment of additional directors.
 Apart from the basic qualification of being a natural person, some criteria and requirements have to be satisfied for a person to be eligible to be a director-eligibility of the person and legal requirements:

 Verify Age and Residency Requirements